KSDunne/twenty_one/README.md

 ### Goodbye screen

-The personalised goodbye notification appears when the player choses q or Q, from the main menu.
+The personalized goodbye notification appears when the player choses q or Q, from the main menu.

 ![Goodbye screen image](docs/goodbye_ss.PNG)